-Along with keeping your employees’ day-to-day work engaging, you’ll also want to offer opportunities for continued growth and advancement.
+Along with keeping your employees’ day-to-day work engaging, you’ll also want to offer continued growth and advancement opportunities.
 This includes a clear path to promotions, regular evaluations, training for new skills, and mentoring opportunities to help employees grow in the right direction.

 5. Recognize your employees regularly

 Lastly, recognizing your employees for their hard work and dedication is essential to building a positive workplace culture and morale.

 In a survey conducted by Bonusly, 82% of respondents said they consider being recognized for their accomplishments an important part of their happiness at work.
 What’s more, 63% of respondents who felt recognized at work reported being less likely to look for a new job in the next 3 to 6 months.

 Here are a few ideas on how to recognize and show appreciation for your employees:

 - Celebrate work anniversaries and birthdays

 - Start contents and award prizes for meeting sales goals